jsforce/jsforce-website/src/documents/document/index.html.md

 ### Post a Feed Item

-To post a feed item or a comment, use `Resource#create(data)` for collection resource.
+To post a feed item or a comment, use `Chatter-Resource#create(data)` for collection resource.

 ```javascript
 /* @interactive */